okta/okta.github.io/_source/_posts/2018-06-18-spring-boot-angular-auth-code-flow.md

  - "Building an @angular SPA and authentication with @oauth_2's implicit flow is cool, but it's even cooler (and more secure) to use authorization code flow.
 Learn how in this post from @mraible →"
 ---

-I've written several posts on this blog that show you how to develop a SPA (single-page application) that talks to a Spring Boot API.
-In almost all of them, I've used OAuth's implicit flow and built, tested, and deployed them as separate applications.
+I've written several posts on this blog that show you how to develop an Angular SPA (single-page application) that talks to a Spring Boot API.
+In almost all of them, I've used OAuth 2.0's implicit flow and built, tested, and deployed them as separate applications.
 IMHO, this is the way many applications (outside of the Java world) are built and deployed.

 What if you could combine the two applications for production, and still get all the benefits of separate applications during development?
 That's what I'm here to show you today!
-You'll learn how to take an existing Angular PWA (progressive web app) and a Spring Boot API, combine them with the Maven Frontend Plugin and switch from using OAuth's implicit flow to its gold standard: authorization code flow.
+You'll learn how to take an existing Angular PWA (progressive web app) and a Spring Boot API, combine them with the Maven Frontend Plugin and switch from using OAuth 2.0's implicit flow to its gold standard: authorization code flow.

 I've written many posts on this blog that show how to add authentication to a SPA (single-page application).
-In most cases, these examples use OAuth's implicit flow.
+In most cases, these examples use OAuth 2.0's implicit flow.
 This works great for SPAs that don't have a backend, but if you have a backend, authorization code flow can be much more secure.
 ## Get the Source for Angular PWA and Spring Boot API
 To begin, please clone the following project to your hard drive.

 ```
 git clone https://github.com/oktadeveloper/okta-ionic-crypto-java-sdk-example.git
 ```

 This project was featured in [The Hitchhiker's Guide to Testing Spring Boot APIs and Angular Components with WireMock, Jest, Protractor, and Travis CI](/blog/2018/05/02/testing-spring-boot-angular-components).
-It contains an Ionic/Angular frontend and a Spring Boot API that allows you to track your Crypto Currency Holdings.
+It contains an Ionic/Angular frontend and a Spring Boot API that allows you to track your cryptocurrency holdings.
 You enter in your cryptocurrency holdings, pricing data is fetched from [Cryptonator](https://api.cryptonator.com/api), and data is stored in Okta's custom profile attributes.
 You can read how everything was developed and secured in the following blog posts:

 * [Protect Your Cryptocurrency Wealth Tracking PWA with Okta](/blog/2018/01/18/cryptocurrency-pwa-secured-by-okta)
 * [Use Okta (Instead of Local Storage) to Store Your User’s Data Securely](/blog/2018/01/23/replace-local-storage-with-okta-profile-attributes)